Pinetree-Lee/starter-hugo-academic/content/project/Thermal-hydraulic modeling of MMC/index.md

     name: Follow
     url: https://www.linkedin.com/in/hansollee-research/
 image:
-  caption: Simultaneous measurement of boiling surface temperature and heat flux
+  caption: Schematic of manifold microchannels (MMC)
   focal_point: Smart
-  filename: featured.png
+  filename: Fig1.png
 url_code: ""
 ---
 W﻿hile working as an undergraduate research intern in Applied Heat Transfer Lab., I had a chance to have a hands-on experience on IR thermometry and its data processing.
 Specifically, I conducted calibration of an IR camera using black body radiation and data processing to estimate local heat flux in pool boiling situation using a given temperature distribution.